Nicky Fadley

 Jenni square headshot

-Jenni serves as Strength In Peers’ Programs Manager for the Harrisonburg/Rockingham County catchment area.
-In her role, she supports Peer Recovery Specialists that work for the organization’s Back on Track, Safe and Secure Homeless Respite, and Recovery House programs.
+Jenni serves as Strength In Peers’ Programs Manager for the Safe & Secure Homeless Respite Program, Recovery Houses, and Back on Track Recovery Program.
 Jenni is passionate about helping other people find recovery so they may have a better way of life.
 She has worked a program of recovery since 2006.
 Prior to Strength In Peers, Jenni was a Licensed Practical Nurse for over 20 years.
 She is a Certified Peer Recovery Specialist and is trained in W.R.A.P.
 (Wellness Recovery Action Plan), Chronic Pain Management, Chronic Disease Management, HIV and Hepatitis C Testing/Counseling, and Motivational Interviewing.
 She enjoys spending time with her family, guiding women through their recoveries, and cooking.

 What recovery means to Jenni: